 Eligibility for a hardship withdrawal is dependent upon whether or not you meet the requirements above.
 On the other hand, your purpose for needing a 401(k) loan is completely irrelevant in the eyes of the IRS.
 So as long as you can pay the money back on time, you won’t run into trouble.

 If you’re looking into hardship withdrawals, chances are you’re in dire need of some extra money.
 However, once you finally resume making contributions, you’ll realize how tough it is to make up for lost time.
 That’s why it’s a good idea to leave your 401(k) alone if at all possible.
-To ensure that you’re proceeding with the decision best suited for your financial future, feel free to reach out to a financial advisor.
+To ensure that you’re proceeding with the decision best suited for your financial future, it’s a good idea to consult with a financial advisor.

 Retirement Planning Tips

-- Although a viable option, 401(k) hardship withdawals aren’t the most ideal.
-Instead, perhaps a financial advisor can help you find another way out of a financial struggle without having to tap into your hard-earned retirement money.
-SmartAsset’s free advisor matching tool makes your search for a new advisor much easier.
-In 5 minutes, it will set you up with as many as three suitable advisors in your area.
-Get started now.
+- Although a viable option, 401(k) hardship withdrawals aren’t ideal.
+A financial advisor may be able to put together a financial plan that doesn’t involve dipping into your hard-earned retirement money.
+SmartAsset’s free advisor matching tool can set you up with as many as three suitable advisors in your area.
+If you’re ready to start working with an advisor, get started now.

 - Social Security can be a valuable supplement to your existing retirement funds.
 If you’re unsure about how much money you’re in line to receive, check out SmartAsset’s Social Security calculator.
 All you need to know is your annual income and the age at which you’re planning to start receiving benefits.

 - If you want to handle your retirement plans on your own, make sure you’re not flying blind.
-SmartAsset’s retirement calculator makes figuring out exactly how much you’ll need to save for your desired retirement lifestyle much simpler.
+SmartAsset’s retirement calculator can help you estimate how much you’ll need to save for your desired retirement lifestyle.

 Photo credit: ©iStock.com/nevarpp, ©iStock.com/cyano66, ©iStock.com/fizkes